theriftlab/immanuel-python/docs/4-data.md

 Once you have the correct ephemeris file and have pointed Immanuel at it, you only need to add the number `1181` to the requested chart objects in your chart's `Config` for the asteroid object to be returned with an index of `1181` in the `objects` property (see the [Settings](5-settings.md#external-objects) section for details on how to do this).
 Anywhere else this index appears in the chart's data can then be cross-referenced with its entry in `objects` to retrieve Lilith's information.

 Fixed stars (which are included without you having to bring your own ephemeris file) are an exception as they are indexed by their name, which will be a string (eg. `"Antares"`) rather than a number.
 Any object whose index is a string will be assumed to be a fixed star.

+## Bundled Ephemeris Range

+Most astronomical objects for astrological use are available for the years 1200-5399.
+To cover extra celestial objects or years, you can drop in your own ephemeris files from the Swiss Ephemeris, as outlined in the [Settings](5-settings.md#external-objects) section.

 ---